GauSyu/secnum/README.md

 there is an option `tocdep` for it.

-One may notice that the comma `,` plays a special role in the numbering format: for deep levels, the numbering before the comma are hided.
+One may notice that the comma `,` plays a special role in the numbering format: for deep levels, the numbering before the comma are hided in the titles.

 ## Installation